 Who we are

 Greenspace Principal Andy Mueller joined the Collaborative in 2004 bringing his strong foundation in landscape architecture, project management and design to his position as Operations Manager and Architectural Designer.
 Andy Has a particular focus on attention to detail and fine craftsmanship.
 He has over 20 years’ experience in building and project management and has worked on a wide variety of projects from new construction and remodeling to custom furniture fabrication and installations.
 Mueller has studied Architecture and Green Planning at the Universitat Hannover in Germany and Environmental Design and Art at the University of Massachusetts.
 He completed his Masters of Landscape Architecture in 1992 and worked for design and build companies on the East and West coast.
-Andy is a board member at the Sheltering Pine Institute and a founder of Natural Builders Northeast, a network work of cutting edge professionals practicing the art of natural building and design.
+Andy is a board member for both Front Porch and the Sheltering Pine Institute and a founder of Natural Builders Northeast, a network work of cutting edge professionals practicing the art of natural building and design.

 Since 2010, Andy has been working with emergent nations developing education and training projects focusing on long term building solutions.
 Adding to his hands on experience building natural and hybrid homes with an emphasis on small footprint structures he began designing and building traditional style structures with local input and craftsman.
 As lead builder for the Builders without Borders team, he completed construction of the first model straw bale structure in Port-au-Prince, Haiti in March of 2011 and is now focusing his efforts in Nepal.